Employer of Record

 • Type of activities performed

-• Employment location (different rules may apply by region)
+• Employment location, since different regional rules may apply

 Immigration Actions Required